Process

 Preparation & Briefing

 Stage 1 establishes the foundations of the project.
-We work with you to develop the brief, carry out a site appraisal and planning research, and undertake feasibility studies to test whether the site can accommodate your requirements.
-This is also a design stage: sketch design work is used to explore options and test the brief against the site, so that feasible approaches can be identified before the more detailed design process begins at Stage 2.
+We work with you to understand your goals, review the site and understand the planning context, and undertake feasibility studies to explore what's possible.
+Sketch design work is used to explore options and test the brief against the site, so that feasible approaches can be identified before a more detailed design process begins at Stage 2.
 A project budget and programme are established before the stage concludes.

 At this stage: